-It’s not an alarm exactly, but it will let you know ‘after the fact’…
+It’s not an alarm exactly, but it will let you know if the freezer thawed.

-Take an ice cube or two and place in a sealed plastic bag or a see-through sealed container and place it in the freezer.
+Take an ice cube or two and place in a sealed plastic bag or a see-through sealed container.
+Put it in the freezer.

 Note: It is important for the bag (Ziploc) or container to be sealed so that the cube or cubes don’t evaporate.

-If the freezer ever thaws, the ice cube (or cubes) will partially or completely melt from their original shape.
-The result will either be a badly misshapen cube or a melted and re-frozen puddle on the bottom.
+If the freezer thawed, the ice cube (or cubes) would partially or completely melt from their original shape.
+The result would either be a badly misshapen cube or a melted and re-frozen puddle on the bottom.

 What To Do With Your Chest Freezer When The Power Goes Out